-&lt;sup>6 Belfield, Clive R. (2004) Early Education: How Important Are the Cost Savings to the School System Research Briefing.
+8 Belfield, Clive R. (2004) Early Education: How Important Are the Cost Savings to the School System Research Briefing.
 New York, NY: Teachers College, Columbia University

-- The current structure excludes some children who could benefit but whose parents are not available to transport them mid-day; and - Current UPK statute precludes districts from applying additional criteria for selection of children, such as giving priority to students with the greatest educational need due to poverty and other adverse life circumstances.
+- Statewide programs are not yet universal due primarily to funding limitations; - 20 high need school districts do not currently offer UPK; - Districts most often use the current funding to provide half-day sessions; - The current funding levels are not adequate to support more intensive, full day educational programming; - The current structure excludes some children who could benefit but whose parents are not available to transport them mid-day; and - Current UPK statute precludes districts from applying additional criteria for selection of children, such as giving priority to students with the greatest educational need due to poverty and other adverse life circumstances.

-Figure 9 provides UPK enrollment data for 2011-12 by Need Resource Capacity categories.
+Figure 8 provides UPK enrollment data for 2011-12 by Need Resource Capacity categories.